advanced-rest-client/anypoint-api-console/README.md

 ### Adding Anypoint console to your project

-Install anypoint-api-console as a dependency of your project
+Install anypoint-api-console as a dependency of your project.
+Check for current snapshot version in the package.json file.

 ```
-$ npm i --save @mulesoft/anypoint-api-console#2.0.0-preview
+$ npm i --save @mulesoft/anypoint-api-console#2.0.0-preview-1
 ```

 The script installs latest version of the console and performs build optimized for production.